Covid-19: NI records 75 cases and no further deaths

 The figures also show that 75 more people have tested positive for coronavirus.

-There are 29 people being treated for the virus in hospital, two of whom are in intensive care units.
+There are 28 people being treated for the virus in hospital, two are in intensive care units.

 Source: Department of Health Northern Ireland